-Patients under biological treatment typically have more severe disease.
-The use of biomarkers in this setting can be useful to monitor patients and to optimize treatment.
-Although up to 800 circulating monocytes/mm3 are considered normal, a monocyte count higher than 350 cells/mm3 was the best cut-off to predict relapse in the present study.
-If 800 cells/ mm3 is used as the cut-off, the sensitivity to predict IBD relapse is too low to be useful in clinical practice.
-The negative predictive value of the test is good, so the test could exclude relapse if negative.
+Patients under biological treatment are typically patients with more severe disease.
+The use of biomarkers in this setting can be useful to monitor patients and to optimize the treatment.

+Although up to 800 circulating monocytes/mm3 are considered normal, a count monocytes count higher than 350 cells/mm3 was the best cut-off to predict relapse in the present study.
+If 800 cells/ mm3 is used as the cut-off, the sensitivity of the test to predict IBD relapse is too low to be useful in clinical practice.
+The negative predictive value of the test is good, so the test could be able, if negative, to exclude a relapse.
 We interpreted with caution the difference between UC and CD given the relatively small sample size of UC patients.

-Previous studies have demonstrated a good correlation between FC and clinical and endoscopic activity (27-34).
-However, this is the first prospective study showing that monocytes are also good predictors of activity in CD patients under anti-TNF biological treatment, and above all can exclude relapse.
-In UC, the values appear to be different and the AUC was not so good, thus limiting the applicability of the test in patients with UC, although the small sample size of UC patients means that definitive conclusions cannot be drawn with confidence.
+Previous studies have demonstrated a good correlation between FC and clinical and endoscopic activity [27-34], but this is the first prospective study reporting that monocytes are also good predictors of activity in CD patients under anti-TNF biological treatment, and above all, can exclude a relapse.
+In UC, the values appear to be different and the AUC was not so good, thus limiting the applicability of the test in patients with UC, although, the small sample size of UC patients lead to draw any definitive conclusion with low confidence.
 In CD, the correlation coefficient of FC and monocytes was 0.357.
-Thus, an r of 0.357 is a fair correlation with very high statistical significance.
+This r of 0.357 is fair correlation with very high statistical significance.

-The prospective longitudinal design, the long-term follow-up, and the repeated measurement of inflammatory markers such as leukocytes, FC, ESR, and CRP are the strengths of the present study.
+The prospective longitudinal design, the long-term follow up, the repeated measurement of inflammatory markers such as leukocytes, FC, ESR, and CRP are the strengths of the present study.
 On the contrary, the use of clinical scores to define remission instead of mucosal healing was the main limitation.
-Colonoscopy was performed only when clinically indicated, and not in patients in clinical remission.
-We do not know the efficacy of monocytes as a predictor of relapse in patients with cardiorespiratory, liver, hematological, neurological, renal, or serious psychiatric disorders, because the presence of these illnesses was considered exclusion criteria.
-Finally, the small sample size of UC patients led us to interpret the results with caution.
-In conclusion, the present study shows that monocytes allow the monitoring of patients with IBD under maintenance anti-TNF therapy, at least in CD.
+Colonoscopy was performed just if clinically indicated, and not in patients in clinical remission.
+We do not know the efficacy of monocytes as predictor of relapse in patients with cardiorespiratory, liver, haematological, neurological, renal or serious psychiatric disorders, because the presence of these illness was considered as a exclusion criteria.
+Finally, the small sample size of UC patients lead to interpret results with caution.

+In conclusion, the present study shows that monocytes allows monitoring patients with IBD under maintenance anti-TNF therapy, at least, in CD.
 Monocytes can be a cost-effective and accessible complementary method to monitor patients with CD.